prettycodedirector/devportfo/public/README.md

  2. Navigate to the project directory: cd devportfo

-3.Install dependencies:
+ 3. Install dependencies:

   npm install

-4.Run the development server:
+ 4. Run the development server:

     npm run dev

+ 5. Set up Email.js:

+Sign up at Email.js and create a new account.
+Create a new service and template in your Email.js dashboard.
+Obtain your User ID, Service ID, and Template ID.
+In your project, create a .env file and add the following variables:

+VITE_EMAILJS_USER_ID=your_user_id
+VITE_EMAILJS_SERVICE_ID=your_service_id
+VITE_EMAILJS_TEMPLATE_ID=your_template_id

     💻 Technologies Used

 HTML: For structuring the web pages.

 CSS: For styling and layout.

 Preact: A fast alternative to React for building user interfaces.

 Vite: A build tool that provides a faster and leaner development experience.

 Bootstrap: For responsive design and pre-built components, including the navbar.

 Font Awesome: For icons to enhance the visual appeal of the portfolio.

 JavaScript: For interactivity and dynamic content.

+Email.js: For handling email sending functionality.
+And more...

 🤝 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to submit a pull request or open an issue.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 📫 Contact
 For inquiries, please reach out to me at your-email@example.com.